Calgary Zoo: Destination Africa

 Opened in 2003, the Destination Africa project was among the zoo's most ambitious expansions.
 The complex of four buildings includes the Rainforest and the African Savannah.
 The Rainforest occupies 2,900 square metres (31,000 square feet) and features a collection of African rainforest flora and fauna.
 The African Savannah building is home to hippos, Masai giraffes, red river hogs, and a baobab tree.
 A 340,000-litre (80,000-gallon) indoor pool for hippos offers view of the creatures underwater.

 In the warmer months, the doors lift to connect the building with the rest of the Savannah exhibit, home to Hartmann's mountain zebras, grey crowned cranes and ostriches.
 Many other animals of the grasslands, including African lions, also reside in the Savannah exhibit.
 In the Rainforest, there are primates such as western lowland gorillas, eastern black-and-white colobus, and mandrills, and a number of reptiles including leopard tortoises, Malagasy tree boas, and a pair of dwarf crocodiles, as well as an aviary containing various species of African birds.

 Land Of Lemurs

 In 2017, the Land of Lemurs was opened to the public, with 3 different species of lemurs residing within; the black-and-white ruffed lemur, the ring-tailed lemur, and the red-fronted lemur.

 Wild Canada (formerly Canadian Wilds)

 A cougar in the Canadian Wilds.

 The Canadian Wilds were built in the 1990s to house the majority of zoo's collection of North American birds and mammals.
 The area includes outdoor enclosures in three zones: the Aspen Woodlands, the Northern Forest, and the Rocky Mountains.
 Animals in the enclosures include river otters, caribou, bighorn sheep, mountain goats, grizzly bears, black bears, polar bears, north american porcupine, muskoxen, moose, whooping cranes, black bears, Canada lynx, wood bison, and grey wolves.

 Jihad Shibley Rocky Mountain Aviary

-This aviary includes great grey owl, snowy owl, and rough-legged hawk.
+This aviary includes great grey owl and snowy owl.